pycogss/pycogss_recipes/aoi-2-dataset/README.md

 The "dataset" can be anything you want - right now the notebook shows RGB, NDVI, and elevation, but any raster data hosted on Earth Engine can be queried and downloaded.

+`imagery-dem-profiler` uses `geemap` to load up a visual of a landscape and then you can draw multiple topographic profiles on that imagery.
+Great for exploring water tracks!

+`spectral-change-detector` creates annual composite images to look at pixelwise changes in spectral indices over time.
+Great for exploring greening and browning of water tracks!

 # To do list:
 Short term:
 - Perform the alignment and tiling for each day of imagery within separate directories (currently all dates would be dumped into the same directory)